google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 Stereotype Barriers

-People have certain misconceptions about disability.
-PWDs, in their opinion, are ill and impoverished as a result of their handicappedness.
+So many people have misconceptions about disability.
+In their opinion, these are sick and poor as a result of their disability.

 Discriminative Barriers